Testosterone and Menopause : What Women Need to Know

 Some women notice improvement immediately, some report a few months for the full effects.
 When we monitor your blood levels, your dose can be adjusted if needed.

 Testosterone does not work in everybody.
-If you show no response by 3 months, we may recommend you stop treatment, and we explore other causes for your symptoms.
+If you show no response by 6 months, we may recommend you stop treatment, and we explore other causes for your symptoms.

-What are the side effects of testosterone ?
+Side effects of testosterone

-What are the risks of testosterone ?
+What are the risks of testosterone?

 Short-term studies up to five years show no increased risk of breast cancer, heart disease, or stroke in healthy postmenopausal women.